Asset Based Business Line of Credit Solutions for Canadian Businesses | 7 Park Avenue Financial

 What is an asset line of credit?

-Asset-based Lending is a business revolving line of credit that is typically secured via a/r, inventories, and fixed assets/equipment.
-These assets are margined to determine a borrowing base under which the company can borrow.
+Asset-based lending is a business revolving line of credit that is typically secured via A/R, inventories, and fixed assets/equipment.
+The asset based lender margins these assets to determine a borrowing base under which the company can borrow to improve the company's cash flow.

 What is the difference between a loan and a line of credit?